bytebase/bytebase.com/content/blog/bytebase-vs-flyway.md

 ### Installation

-- **Flyway**: For CLI, download package and install; for java API or plugin version, need to install JVM first .
+- **Flyway**: Java-based tool, so you need to install a Java Virtual Machine (JVM) before users can install Flyway.
 - **Bytebase**: Go-based tool, a self-contained bianry with no external dependency.
 Also provides [Docker](/docs/get-started/install/deploy-with-docker/) and [Kubernetes](/docs/get-started/install/deploy-to-kubernetes/) deployment.

 ### Change execution